euflauzinoandre/euflauzinoandre/README.md

 <link rel="stylesheet" type='text/css' href="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/devicon.min.css" />

 # Hi 👋, I'm André:
 Computer Engineer, Linux and Coding enthusiast, passionate about technology.
-Currently student at 42 Lisboa, preparing to be an IT Specialist.
+Currently living in Portugal and student at 42 Lisboa, preparing to be an IT Specialist.

 ## 🌐 Socials: